Editor’s Note: As of February 2023, Personal Capital is known as Empower. This review will be updated to reflect this change.

 The Holdings tab of the Investing section shows you a line graph of the You Index versus one of several possible benchmarks (the default is the S&P 500).

-The You Index is a special index from Personal Capital that shows the portfolio of all your current holdings (stocks, bonds, ETFs, mutual funds, etc.) extrapolated backwards in time.
+The You Index is a special index from Empower that shows the portfolio of all your current holdings (stocks, bonds, ETFs, mutual funds, etc.) extrapolated backwards in time.

 The Balances tab is a quick way to see the total value of all of your different investment accounts over time.